-Playing for Peace is considered a unique model for cultural exchange.
+Playing for Peace is considered a unique model for social and cultural exchange.
 The goal for this program is to offer everyone a unique opportunity to transcend national and cultural boundaries and create meaningful bonds of friendship and understanding while participating in an exceptional pedagogical program that encourages leadership and the development of confidence, creativity, and ambition.

-Apple Hill uses Chamber Music as the educator to teach the importance of leadership, teamwork, and friendship.
+Apple Hill uses chamber music as the educator to teach the importance of leadership, teamwork, and friendship.